webplatform/docs/concepts/proprietary_internet_explorer_techniques/index.md

 It is important to know that the path referenced in <code>url()</code> is not relative to the CSS file as one would think.
 Instead it is relative to the HTML file.
 The best solution to counter any problems is to use an absolute URL as shown above.

-That said, this would be how the referenced <code>redcoloredlight.htc</code> would look like:
+That said, this is how the referenced <code>redcoloredlight.htc</code> would look like:

 <syntaxHighlight lang="javascript">
 <component>